1986 Mercedes-Benz 560SL convertible

 1986 Mercedes-Benz 560SEC coupe

-Only a couple of blocks from my house, I walked by a black 560SEC with a tan interior in really good condition earlier this week—a good enough reason as any to write this post.
+Only a couple of blocks from my house at the time, I walked by a black 560SEC with a tan interior in really good condition in July 2015—a good enough reason as any to write this post.

 “Bold lines which reflect the latest in motoring refinement.”

-Optional equipment included sun roof, power rear sun shade, front passenger air bag, and California emissions.
+Optional equipment included a power rear sun shade, a front passenger air bag, rear headrests ($245), and California emissions.

-There is decent club support for the 560SEC, as there is for almost all Mercedes-Benz’s.
-According to Hagerty’s valuation tools, all the money for a 1986 Mercedes-Benz 560SEC in #1 condition is $15,500, with a more normal #3 condition car going for $7,700.
-560SECs frequently show up for sale in the Hemming’s Motor News classifieds and on eBay Motors: as I write this in July 2015, there’s a black 560SEC with a beige interior and 97,000 miles listed on Hemmings for $14,000.
+There is decent club support for the 560SEC, as there is for almost all Mercedes-Benzes.
+According to Hagerty’s valuation tools, all the money for a 1986 Mercedes-Benz 560SEC in #1 condition is $117,000, with a more normal #3 condition car going for $24,900.
+560SECs frequently show up for sale in the Hemmings Motor News classifieds, on eBay Motors, and on Bring a Trailer.
+As I update this post in December 2025, there’s a Black 560SEC with a black interior and 184,000 miles listed on Hemmings for $20,000.

 1989 Mercedes-Benz 560SL convertible